 Family

 The average monthly cost of groceries for a family of four in Winnipeg is approximately $700 to $900.
-This includes the cost of basic food items such as bread, milk, meat, vegetables, and fruits and additional expenses such as snacks, beverages, and household supplies.
+This includes the cost of basic food items such as bread, milk, meat, vegetables, and fruits, as well as additional expenses such as snacks, beverages, and household supplies.

 The cost of groceries in Winnipeg can vary depending on the store, brand, and location.